pandey-ankit/ocw24-demo/demo-weblogic/demo-weblogic.md

 * Verrazzano installed on a Oracle Kubernetes Cluster.
 * WebLogic **opdemo** application is deployed to Oracle Kubernetes Cluster using WebLogic Kubernetes Toolkit UI.

+## Task 1: Open the Remote Desktop for this demo

+1. Click [WKTUI Demo](http://129.213.16.175/livelabs/vnc.html?password=LiveLabs.Rocks_99&resize=scale&quality=9&autoconnect=true&reconnect=true) to open the Remote Desktop for this Demo.

+2. Use this remote desktop for following the further task of this lab.

-## Task 1: Access the WebLogic Application and show load balancing
+## Task 2: Access the WebLogic Application and show load balancing

 1. Open Chrome browser, Click the first Bookmark **WebLogic App**.
     ![weblogic application](images/weblogic-application.png)